ficklephil/eurosport-test/README.md

 supports IE11.

 * Pure HTML and CSS used for responsive design.
-No Bootstrap, No Material Design, as the PlayerStat application is currently very small, therefore a grand visual framework is not needed.
+No Bootstrap, No Material Design, as the PlayerStat application is currently very small, therefore a visual framework is not needed.

 * Enzyme for Unit Testing components.
-I believe that unit testings is one of the most important elements to application development, therefore I unit test everything.
+I believe that unit testings is one of the most important elements of application development, therefore I unit test everything.

 * Styled Components.
 To provide more semantic naming of elements, and avoid CSS leaking from one component to the next.